 When creating the extended blend modes in this way, the RGB components will be taken from one blend mode and the Alpha component will be taken from another, so that - for example - if you use bm_zero (0, 0, 0, 0) as the RGB blend mode and bm_one as the alpha blend mode, you will get a composite blend of (0,0,0,1).

-Note that you can change these values directly within the array and pass the full array to the function as a single argument (as shown in the example below).WARNING!
+Note that you can change these values directly within the array and pass the full array to the function as a single argument (as shown in the example below).IMPORTANT!
 This function is currently only available on the Windows target platform.

 4 element 1D Array (see above for constants)